whatisjasongoldstein/beagle/README.md

 And I just like working in Python.

 ### Should I use this in production?

 I have no idea.
 I did it for fun, and to scratch my own itch.

 ### TODO

-Jinja2 settings need to be configurable per project, I think.
-Or at the very least markdown needs to be built in.

 It'd be neat if it was smart enough to only rebuild the files you touched, but that's really hard.